-COMMUNICABLE DISEASE EXCLUSION
+COMMUNICABLE DISEASE MANAGEMENT

 The Tri-County Local Health Departments have a simplified chart for illness exclusion (when your child will be sent home or when to keep your child home:

 - Fever greater than 100.5

 - Stiff neck or headache with fever